Danphillipz/release-note-development/README.md

 In this file you can define the following configuration:

 - `browser`: Which browser to run tests against
+- `headless`: Whether to run the browser headless
 - `environment`: Which environment the test framework should point to (this maps to the corresponding `X.env.properties` file)
 - `timeout`: